-Gary Griffiths represented Wales at the finals of the 2013 BBC Cardiff Singer of the World Competition.
+Gary Griffiths was a finalist at the 2013 BBC Cardiff Singer of the World Competition.
 He studied at the Guildhall School of Music and Drama where he was the 2009 winner of the coveted Gold Medal Competition.

 At the Welsh National Opera, where he began as an Associate Artist, he made a critically acclaimed debut in 2011 as Guglielmo (Così fan tutte).
 His roles with the company include Cecil (Maria Stuarda), Masetto (Don Giovanni), Claudio (Béatrice et Bénédict), and Schaunard (La Bohème), for which he was awarded the Wales Theatre Critics’ Award for best Male Opera Singer 2013.
 He made his international debut as Figaro (Le Nozze di Figaro) for New Zealand Festival Opera in 2014.
 Earlier appearances include Belcore (L’elisir d’amore) and Germano (La Scala di Seta) for British Youth Opera and Dog and Innkeeper (The Cunning Little Vixen) for Grange Park Opera; Count Almaviva (Le Nozze di Figaro), Dr Malatesta (Don Pasquale), L’Incognito (L’Assedio di Calais), Le Comte (Chérubin), Mr. Gedge (Albert Herring) Arsenio (La Spinalba) and Marquis de la Force (Dialogues des Carmelites) for the Guildhall School Opera.